rhiannonlynne/photometry_sample/README.md

 This is a subset of SEDs which can be used to calculate magnitudes of some relatively widely ranging and hopefully useful objects, in combination with [rubin_sim](https://github.com/lsst/rubin_sim).

+The python package `rubin_sim` can be installed with conda from conda-forge or with pip by following the directions in this [README](https://github.com/lsst/rubin_sim).

 ---

 This photometry_reference directory contains 5 subdirectories containing a sample of reference SEDs, chosen